kschach/Presentation/PITCHME.md

 - Lack of access can have severe, negative impacts for those without adequate income prior to government transfers (social and financial exclusion, social determinants of health).<!-- .element: class="fragment" -->

 #VSLIDE
-###The Remedy of Access to Benefits Programs
+###The Remedy: Supported Access
-- Governments, civil society, and the private sector each have a role to play<!-- .element: class="fragment" -->
+- Governments, civil society, and the private sector each have a role to play in connecting community members to benefits<!-- .element: class="fragment" -->
 - Non-profit organizations are well-positioned to support financially vulnerable community members<!-- .element: class="fragment" -->

-#VSLIDE
-###Access to Benefits Interventions
-- Volunteer income tax preparation (CVITP, VITA)<!-- .element: class="fragment" -->
-- Social assistance and social insurance advocacy<!-- .element: class="fragment" -->
-- Staff-driven access to benefits programs<!-- .element: class="fragment" -->
-    - Individual casework<!-- .element: class="fragment" -->
-    - Building system capacity<!-- .element: class="fragment" -->

 #VSLIDE
 ###Success (Measured in Outputs)